 No problem.
 Your estate gift can be used to fund more than one of the options listed above.
 For example: A portion of the gift is used to create a field-of-interest fund, in the name of the donor, that makes annual grants to organizations battling homelessness in Dallas.
 The Foundation will identify the most effective organizations each year to receive those grants.
 Part of the gift can be used to create a designated fund, in the name of the donor, that makes an annual grant to the donor’s college alma mater.
 Those grants will be made until the fund is exhausted.
 The remainder will be added to the donor’s existing DAF at the Foundation, and her three adult children will act as advisors to the fund with the ability to recommend grants to their favorite charities.

 Once you determine what you want your estate gift to accomplish, you will name The Dallas Foundation in your estate documents.
-For assistance with legacy gifts, please contact Kim Montez, director of gift planning and family philanthropy.
+For assistance with legacy gifts, please contact Kim Montez, senior director of gift planning and donor services.